RXCodes/AquaSense/README.md

 The `accounts.js` file allows you to create accounts that users can login.
 Each account can have different permissions.

+You can learn about all the APIs here: https://spotty-muse-bf4.notion.site/AquaSense-API-Endpoint-Documentation-305e3e1e3ac7806cac18f9fcf8352952

 ## 🤖 Device
 The `device` directory contains all the files and source code used to run the device.
 All device-related files are located here: https://github.com/nathan-707/SmartAquarium/tree/main